-The furniture typically provided for each residence hall room consists of a bed, mattress, desk, chair, bureau, trash can, and recycling bin for each resident as well as window blinds.
+The furniture typically provided for each residence hall room consists of a bed, mattress, desk, chair, bureau, trash can, recycling bin for each resident as well as window blinds.
 All furniture must remain in the student's room and is the student's responsibility.
 Storage is not available in the halls.
 Students who move furniture out of their room do so at their own risk.
 If furniture is missing or damaged at the time the student moves out, the student can be charged for the repair or replacement cost of the item(s).
 Do not place furniture in the hallway as it is not only a safety hazard but damage or loss of the furniture may result.

 No furniture or decoration should hinder the exit of your room.
 There must be a minimum unobstructed pathway of 28 inches.
 Windows may not be used as an exit or entrance into a building.
+Screens should not be removed from windows at any time.
+Missing screens are considered property damage and will result in financial charges.
 Throwing or dumping any item out of a window is dangerous, and therefore, prohibited.
+Instances of this behavior will result in a referral to the student conduct process.